eed3si9n/herding-cats/docs/06/a.md

 scala> x.value
 ```

-This macro is an imcomplete toy code, but it demonstrates potential usefulness for having something like this.
+This macro is incomplete toy code, but it demonstrates potential usefulness for having something like this.